chrischristakis/ryflect/README.md

 - [x] Sanitize inputs
 - [x] Email registration code
 - [x] Set up CRON jobs for deleting old unactivated users and old verification entries (Can do both in one job)
+- [ ] Time capsule implementation
+- [ ] Email users whenever a time capsule is opened.
+    - How do we do this efficiently with bulk... make sure each email is sent asynchronously.
+- [ ] Move username validation (if it exists) into verify middleware instead.
+- [ ] Pagination for recents
 - [ ] Change routes to account for encryption

 # Front end